sonic-net/SONiC/doc/qos/reclaim-reserved-buffer-images/reclaim-reserved-buffer-sequence-flow.md

     User ->> CONFIG_DB: Shutdown the port
     CONFIG_DB ->> buffer manager: Update notification
     rect rgb(255, 0, 255)
+        opt zero profiles haven't been inserted to APPL_DB buffer manager ->> APPL_DB: Insert zero pools and profiles into APPL_DB end
-        loop for each buffer PG object on the port alt lossy priority-group
+        loop for each buffer PG configured on the port alt lossless
+                alt support removing PGs
-                opt zero buffer profile for lossy priority-group does NOT exist buffer manager ->> APPL_DB: Create zero ingress buffer pool with static threshold mode buffer manager ->> APPL_DB: Create zero ingress buffer profile referencing the pool end
+                    buffer manager ->> APPL_DB: Remove the buffer item from BUFFER_PG table else
+                    buffer manager ->> APPL_DB: Apply zero profile to the PG in BUFFER_PG table end
+            else
-                buffer manager ->> APPL_DB: set the profile of the PG to corresponding zero buffer profile in BUFFER_PG else
+                buffer manager ->> APPL_DB: Apply zero profile to the PG in BUFFER_PG table end
-                rect rgb(255, 255, 255)
-                buffer manager ->> APPL_DB: Remove the buffer item from BUFFER_PG end
         end
+        opt (Not all PGs on which zero profile needs to be applied are configured) and (removing PGs is supported) loop for each of the rest PGs buffer manager ->> APPL_DB: Apply zero profile to the PG in BUFFER_PG table end
         end
-        loop For each buffer queue object on the port buffer manager ->> APPL_DB: Remove the buffer queue object end
+        loop for each buffer queue configured on the port buffer manager ->> APPL_DB: Apply zero profile to the queue in BUFFER_QUEUE table end
-        buffer manager ->> buffer manager: Fetch the egress zero profile opt zero profile does NOT exist
-            buffer manager ->> APPL_DB: Create zero buffer profile end
+        opt (Not all queues on which zero profile needs to be applied are configured) and (removing queues is supported) loop for each of the rest PGs buffer manager ->> APPL_DB: Apply zero profile to the queue in BUFFER_QUEUE table end
+        end
         buffer manager ->> APPL_DB: Set the profile of the buffer object to the zero buffer profile loop For each profile_list in [BUFFER_PORT_INGRESS_PROFILE_LIST, BUFFER_PORT_EGRESS_PROFILE_LIST] loop For each profile in profile_list
-                Note over buffer manager, APPL_DB: Check and create zero profile for a pool buffer manager ->> buffer manager: Fetch the zero profile of the pool referenced by the profile opt Zero profile does NOT exist
-                        buffer manager ->> APPL_DB: Create zero buffer profile for the pool end
+                buffer manager ->> buffer manager: Fetch the zero profile of the pool referenced by the profile buffer manager ->> buffer manager: Add the zero_profile to the list end
-                buffer manager ->> buffer manager: Add the zero_profile to the list buffer manager ->> APPL_DB: Update the profile list end
+            buffer manager ->> APPL_DB: Update the profile list end
-        end
     end
 ```